 Students attending Cornell Tech full-time will have the opportunity to apply for our on-campus housing facility – The House.
 For more information on housing options and FAQs, please visit the The House website.

-Please note, although we intend to offer housing for your program, on-campus housing cannot be guaranteed and therefore it is also recommended that you seek off-campus housing options.
+Please note, although we intend to offer housing for your program, on-campus housing cannot be guaranteed and therefore it is also recommended that you research off-campus housing options.
 For off-campus housing options, see our resource guide.
 In addition, our affiliates from Weill Cornell Medicine offer these resources for off-campus housing.

 We are so excited to welcome you this June!
 We will continue to send emails every couple weeks with upcoming deadlines and action items to complete to ensure you are prepared for the start of the semester.

-This is our second issue of our JCT MBA new student communications.
+This is our third issue of our JCT MBA new student communications.
 You can view previous issues here.
-Below please see important information as you begin to prepare for your time at Cornell Tech.
-In the next couple weeks you will receive more information.
+Below please find important information as you begin to prepare for your time at Cornell Tech.
+More information will be sent over the next couple months until you join us in June.

 The New Student Checklist provides a step-by-step guide to everything you need to complete before arriving in June.
 This checklist will be updated over the coming months with additional details and deadlines for each task.
 We recommend starting with the “First Things First” section to finalize your application and activate your NetID and Cornell email.

 Please carefully review the “important dates” listed on the New Student check-list and put them in your calendar to plan ahead.
-These dates include the mandatory JCT MBA orientation on Monday, June 2, 2025.
+These dates include the mandatory JCT MBA orientation on Monday, June 1, 2026.
 Additional dates, including exams will be shared as we get closer to the start of the semester.

 The summer core curriculum is extremely accelerated.
 Class sessions and exam dates are mandatory; plan to be fully engaged and limit your outside commitments.
 Typically, you will take two classes at a time, with in-class sessions four days a week and the other day set aside to work on assignments or study for exams.
 Please understand that weekends are not free.
 Weekends are frequently needed for homework, academic review sessions, exams, and other activities.
 This is particularly true during the accelerated summer core curriculum.
 We urge you to avoid outside commitments as much as possible.